New York Medicaid compliance, actually operated.

 Who handles the monthly exclusion screening?

-part521 runs the screening on your behalf against the federal LEIE, SAM, and the New York State exclusion lists for every employee, contractor, and vendor on your roster.
+part521 runs automated monthly exclusion screening against the federal LEIE, SAM, and the New York State exclusion lists for every employee, contractor, and vendor on your roster.
 Results and timestamps are saved to your records automatically.

 Does part521 replace our healthcare attorney?

 No. part521 is a compliance operating system, not a law firm.
 We help you run the program day-to-day.
 For legal advice, OMIG matters, contracts, and litigation, you still need counsel.
-If you don't have a healthcare attorney, our network includes attorneys who work with NY Medicaid providers.
+If you don't have a healthcare attorney or compliance advisor, part521 can surface a suggested contact for you to reach out to — you engage them directly.

 How fast can we be up and running?